Alisha820/Data-Science-practicum-/README.md

 In conclusion we found that a multi-linear regression model provided a good fit for the test data.
 Moreover, decision tree models showed high accuracy in predicting percentage expenditure based on GDP and life expectancy based on income composition.
-The analysis also revealed that adult mortality, HIV/AIDS, thinness, and under-five deaths were associated with decreased life expectancy.
+The analysis also revealed that adult mortality, HIV/AIDS, Income composition of resources, and schooling were associated with more influence in life expectancy.
+Particularly, adult mortality and HIV/AIDS decreasing the life expectancy whereas Income composition of resources and Schooling increase in Life expectancy.

 Reference